 I was so impressed with everything about this place.
 You feel like you are dining in a traditional Viking hall and it is a great option if you are looking for a different kind of theme park meal.
 Read my full review: Review of Mead Hall: What We Ate & What it Cost for a Family of 5

-Antojitos Authentic Mexican Food
+Antojitos Authentic Mexican Food (CityWalk Restaurant)

 Location: Universal CityWalk